zju3dv/EasyVolcap/readme.md

         batch.output.rgb_map = ... # store rendered image for loss (B, N, 3)
 ```

-In the respective config, selecte this module with:
+In the respective config, select this module with:

 ```yaml
 model_cfg: